Build a simple Javascript app that calls the Unified.to API

 const candidatesList = document.getElementById('candidates-list');

-candidatesList.innerHTML = '<h2>Candidates:</h2>';
+candidatesList.innerHTML = '<h2 class="section-title">Candidates:</h2>';

 candidates.forEach((candidate) => {

-const candidateElement = document.createElement('div');
+const candidateElement = document.createElement('li');

 candidateElement.innerHTML = `